paulipa/sico-wiki/community-programs/fleet-commander-trainee-program.md

 **You can take as many trainees as you feel comfortable with**.
 For now I recommend starting with 3 or 4 max so that you do not overwhelm yourself.

-**Loop for new trainees in the `sig-fleet-commanding` channel** who are looking up for backseats.
+**Look for new trainees in the `sig-fleet-commanding` channel** who are looking up for backseats.
 Schedule a fleet for them that suites both of you.

 # Community command roles
 To hold a certain fleet commander role you will need to fulfill certain requirements.
 The community currently has multiple different Fleet Commander roles that represent your activities within our community: